Namass/Branch-Integration-Guides/ios-referral-guide.md

 [branch userCompletedAction:@"product_purchase"]; // your custom event name should not exceed 63 characters
 ```

-OR if you want to store some state with the event, you can specify a JSONObject of additional key/value pairs with that event.
+OR if you want to store some state with the event, you can specify a dictionary of additional key/value pairs with that event.
 Please note that this is where you specify the additional parameters that can help create more advanced rewarding rules based on the the _filter_ options described in the section below.

 ```objc
 NSMutableDictionary appState = [[NSMutableDictionary alloc] init];